Statement of Direction

 Release Plan and Naming Convention

 Oracle APEX 18.1 was the first major release in calendar year 2018.
 The next release in the same calendar year was APEX 18.2.
 This same naming convention is used in subsequent years, therefore, the first release in calendar year 2020 is APEX 20.1.
-Oracle APEX no longer provides patch set releases, such as APEX 18.1.1, instead only offers full releases.
+Oracle APEX no longer provides patch set releases, such as APEX 20.1.1, instead only offers full releases.

 Note: Patch set exceptions (PSEs) will still be delivered for major defects and generally communicated on the Oracle APEX Known Issues page.
 Some PSEs will be delivered in a PSE bundle, rather than individually.
 Be sure to read the solution provided and search for the bug number specified on the Oracle APEX Known Issues page.
 For PSE bundles review the readme to determine all of the bug fixes included in the bundle.